Eyebeam (comic strip): Switch to Queen of the Universe

-In 1990, Hurt abandoned the comic strip, taking an offer from United Feature Syndicate to start a new strip based on the Peaches character, Queen of the Universe.
+In 1990, Hurt discontinued the comic strip, taking an offer from United Feature Syndicate to start a new strip based on the Peaches character, Queen of the Universe.
 The strip was sometimes called Peaches, Queen of the Universe.
 Hurt's freewheeling style did not translate as well under the syndicated system, which was apparently hoping for a female Calvin character, and the latter strip was not a success.
 Hurt described the strip's demise as the result of "a printing accident... [it] drowned in a sea of red ink."
 Some readers felt the most Eyebeam-like sequences of the strip's run came at the very end, after Hurt had gotten the cancellation notice.